dzfill/voxeet-uxkit-cordova/README.md

-# Voxeet UXKit Cordova
+Instructions on how to use the Voxeet Cordova plugin.

-## SDK License agreement

-Before using the UXKit for Cordova, please review and accept the [Dolby Software License Agreement](SDK_LICENSE.md).

-## Release Notes

-Read the [release notes](RELEASENOTES.md) for this project.

-## Installation
+# cordova-plugin-voxeet

+This plugin bridges the Voxeet Toolkit and ConferenceKit calls.
+Wait for the `deviceReady` event before you interact with the plugin.

 Before  installation, add the iOS and/or Android platforms to your Cordova application.
 Open a terminal in the `src-cordova` folder and run the following commands:

 ```bash
 cordova platform add ios
 cordova platform add android
 ```
+## Installation

 Install the UXKit for Cordova using the following command: